chunyulin/hpc_snippet/vasp/v6/pgi/README.md

 ### Compile VASP.6 on Twnia-2

 * VASP 6 support GPU via OpenACC, which might have long-term support for VASP-GPU compared to CUDA version.
-* We prepare most of prerequests such as OpenMPI and PGI QD lib in ```/opt/ohpc/pkg/qchem```.
-So you could simplt complile your own VASP binary by the provided script here.
+* We prepared most of prerequests such as OpenMPI and Scalapack in ```/opt/ohpc/pkg/qchem```.
+So you could simply complile your own VASP binary by the provided script here.
 * To compile OpenACC version, please check out script in ```v6/pgi```: copy the vasp makefile ```makefile.include``` into your vasp scource and run compiltion script by ```. ./gocom```.
 * Job script example: ```vasp.slurm```.